kllarena07/kllarena07/README.md

 I'm currently pursuing a BS in Computer Science @ the University of Michigan-Dearborn (expected May 2027).
 Go Blue! 〽️

 I am always studying the best software design principles and trying to keep up with the ever evolving world of software.
-My dream is to become a Software Engineer at Google.
+My dream is to become a Principle Engineer at Google.

 Outside of studying, you'll find me doing a plethora of things:
 - 🇵🇭 Filipino Americans in Tech (Founder)